 This major achievement was repeated the following year, and then again in 1991.

 FCA Heritage considers it fundamental to conserve this car, so steeped in significance and glory for the Turin constructor, in completely original condition, including the "injuries" sustained in the race.
-Exhibited at Auto e Moto d'Epoca from 25 to 28 October, it bears witness to the undisputed supremacy of the Delta Group A cars in the rallies of those years.
+Exhibited in “The Rally Era” themed area of the Heritage HUB in Mirafiori, it bears witness to the undisputed supremacy of the Delta Group A cars in the rallies of those years.